MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

   - internationalization
 technology: UI Design, User Research, Information Architecture, Frontend Technology
 duration: 3 months
-introheading: Creating a plan to help online consumers find products quickly and globally
+introheading: Creating a plan to help online consumers find products easily & globally
 preview_tools: UI, UX, HTML/CSS
 introbody: >-
   Stay Online is a manufacturer and distributor of a wide selection of power cords and cables for the data center, power infrastructure and industrial markets.
 In 2015 Stay Online made the transition from a U.S. business to an international one.
 The company opened a shipping and manufacturing location in the Czech Republic.
 U.S. sales associates had expressed difficulties handling customer satisfaction for international orders.